dreamfactorysoftware/dreamfactory-book-v2/content/en/docs/Demo DreamFactory Applications/_index.md

 	};
 	</script>

 The only required change you'll need to make to the above snippet is replacement of the `YOUR_API_KEY_GOES_HERE` with the actual API key you've configured to communicate with the API.
-If you don't know how to configure an API key, please refer to [chapter 3](../chapter03/README.md).
+If you don't know how to configure an API key, please refer to [Generating a Database Backed Api](../generating-a-database-backed-api/).

 All that remains is the HTML.
 In the following snippet you'll see we've defined a simple HTML table, adorned with CSS classes exposed by the Bootstrap library.
 The `tbody` element is assigned the `rows` ID, which is what the above JavaScript will use to insert the table rows into the appropriate page location: